quinoacomputing/quinoa/README.md

 charmrun +p4 /usr/local/bin/unittest -v
 ```

 The the release docker container executables are configured for a single computer.
-To run on clusters of networked compute nodes you must build from source:
+To run on clusters of networked compute nodes you should build from source:

 ## Build